Support to help you

 - Are you finding something particularly difficult?
 When you've read what you can, ask fellow students or your tutor for help.

 - Are other things bothering you, so that you're unable to get on with your studies?
 You might wish to discuss this with a Student Support Adviser.
 Postgraduates may also speak to their Programme Assistant.
-All students can make an appointment with a Counsellor at the Student and Partnership Services Department.
+All students can contact the Wellbeing Service.

 - Is this procrastination connected to a lack of motivation, or other obstacles listed in this section?